 Accessing Service Fabric Explorer

 We can navigate to https://contoso.westeurope.cloudapp.azure.com:19080/Explorer.
 The browser will alert you that the certificate is invalid.
-This is normal, because the certificate is self-signed.
+This is normal because the certificate is self-signed.
 Continue and choose the appropriate certificate.
 Service Fabric Explorer will show up.
-The computer which is missing the certificate cannot access cluster’s Service Fabric Explorer.
+A computer that is missing the certificate cannot access the cluster’s Service Fabric Explorer.

 Certificate renewal